-Place of Work - The work will be split equally between the University and NNUH (or GP).
-The University is strongly committed to providing an excellent student experience and research environment, and it is expected that all staff will be available on campus to carry out their duties during their working week in support of these goals.
+Place of Work - The University is strongly committed to providing an excellent student experience and research environment, and it is expected that all staff will be available on campus to carry out their duties during their working week in support of these goals.
 We have a hybrid-working policy which supports a mix of at home and on campus 'hybrid' working for many roles.
 For the majority of hybrid roles, the expectation is a minimum of 60% of working time will be spent physically present in the workplace.
 The flexibility of the hybrid-working policy allows the possibility of some remote working, but it is the expectation that all appointments will be UK based, with any overseas working agreed in advance by exception only.